kacpertopol/one_cam_board/README.md

 ## Setup web cam

-Tilt your web cam so that all 4 ARUCO markers are in it's field of view.
+- run *Zoom*, *Skype*, *MS Teams*, ... (**IMPORTANT**: to use *camBoard* with these programms disable the camera in them first - otherwise a "camera busy" error will be thrown)

-**IMPORTANT**: To use the script with *Zoom*, *Skype*, *MS Teams*, ...
+- share screen
-Disable the camera in these programs first, before running the script.
+- run *camBoard* on the screen that is being shared, the application will go full screen
-Otherwise a "camera busy" error will be thrown.
+- tilt your web cam so that all 4 ARUCO markers are in it's field of view

 ## Key bindings